 DTRG has site maintenance days where we keep the trails in good condition.

 There is a small display room with models, information, mining objects and new interpretation panels, as well as interpretation panels along the trail.
 The room and trail are open all year.
-Trail guides cost £1.50 from Brimpts Farm, DNPA Information Centres or via DTRG’s online shop.
+Trail guides cost £1.50, and a new book about the history of Brimpts Tin mine costs £5.
+These can be obtained from Brimpts Farm, DNPA Information Centres or from Anne Whitbourn.

 Some of the interpretation panels and the trail guides have been funded through DNPA's Moor Than Meets The Eye Landscape Partnership.